Vincent van Gogh: Van Gogh Museum

 Van Gogh's nephew and namesake, Vincent Willem van Gogh (1890–1978), inherited the estate after his mother's death in 1925.
 During the early 1950s he arranged for the publication of a complete edition of the letters presented in four volumes and several languages.
 He then began negotiations with the Dutch government to subsidise a foundation to purchase and house the entire collection.
 Theo's son participated in planning the project in the hope that the works would be exhibited under the best possible conditions.
 The project began in 1963; architect Gerrit Rietveld was commissioned to design it, and after his death in 1964 Kisho Kurokawa took charge.
 Work progressed throughout the 1960s, with 1972 as the target for its grand opening.

 The Van Gogh Museum opened in the Museumplein in Amsterdam in 1973.
 It became the second most popular museum in the Netherlands, after the Rijksmuseum, regularly receiving more than 1.5 million visitors a year.
 In 2015 it had a record 1.9 million.
 Eighty-five percent of the visitors come from other countries.

+However, many of Van Gogh's best works, sold off early by Theo's widow, are now in the Kröller-Müller Museum an hour's drive away in Otterlo, Netherlands.
+Its collection includes 88 Van Goghs.
+Director Benno Tempel remarked in 2026, "The Van Gogh Museum is just what was left over.
+This is a chosen collection.”